-Please note however that at any time during this tour you can take a brake, have a glass of wine and then re-start the walking tour by making one of the following selections:
+Please note however that at any time during this tour you can take a break, have a glass of wine, and then re-start the walking tour by making one of the following selections:

-To start the Buenos Aires Walking Tour from the overview of the of the Plaza San Martin, see maps, learn the history of this famous place, click on the lleft picture or select the following link:
+To start the Buenos Aires Walking Tour from the overview of the Plaza San Martin, see maps, learn the history of this famous place, click on the left picture, or select the following link:

 San Martin Plaza Walking Tours (page 1)

 To find out who was General José de San Martin and see the imposing monument glorifying his South-American achievements please click on the left picture or select the following link: